Chemaclass/chemaclass.com/content/blog/2024-07-06-programmable-money.md

 Transactions can include time-based conditions that prevent them from being spent until a certain time or block height is reached.
 This feature is useful for various purposes:
   - delayed payments
   - smart contracts
-  - and ensuring that funds are not spent prematurely (eg: with LN)
+  - and ensuring that funds are not spent prematurely (eg: with [Lightning Network](https://en.bitcoin.it/wiki/Lightning_Network))

 ---